 And make no mistake: The screens in question, especially cell phones, can directly contribute to poor sleep quality, and the continued disruption of circadian rhythm cycles.
 Researchers have found a direct link between mobile phone use before bed and poor sleep habits.
 Young people, in particular, are at a high risk of developing long-term insomnia due to excessive cell phone use and can even become addicted to their devices.

 Other bad habits that can affect our sleep-wake cycle include smoking, binge drinking, and a lack of physical exercise.
 We’ve long known that exercise can help boost your mood, offering a natural alternative to antidepressants and similar pharmaceuticals.
 Regular exercise, at least five times a week, has proven mental health benefits for trauma victims and those living with various mental health disorders, including ADHD and depression.

-But for people from all walks of life and experiences, moving your body has the added benefit of helping to address the core issue of a disrupted circadian rhythm, getting you back on track in a healthful manner.
+For people from all walks of life, moving the body has the benefit of addressing the core issue of a disrupted circadian rhythm.
+Moving the body tells it that it is awake time.
+It gets your circadian rhythm back on track.